 [Section 76B inserted by No. 64 of 2006 s.
 27(1).]

-77. Candidates to nominate
+77. Candidates to nominate; invalid nominations etc.

 (1) A person shall not be capable of being elected at an election unless he —

 (a) duly nominates himself; and

 (b) is qualified to be elected and is not disqualified from being elected as, or from being, a member of the House for which the election is being held.